CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Results

 \subsection{Performance Analysis}

-We evaluate the performance of the two different architectures, CNN and ViT, across three different settings described in Section \ref{sec:methods}: \One, \Two, and \Three.
+We evaluate the performance of the two different architectures (CNN and ViT) across three different settings described in Section \ref{sec:methods}: \One, \Two, and \Three.
 The results are reported in Table \ref{tab:results}.

 Across the three evaluation sets (last column of Table \ref{tab:results}), both ResNet-50 and ViT-S trained on \Three reach the highest performance, with $+15\%$ PRAUC and $+11\%$ F1 score for the CNN, compared to the FWI baseline.
-For both the CNN and ViT architectures, relying on multi-modal inputs shows an improvement over models trained on \One or \Two.
+For both the CNN and ViT architectures, relying on multi-modal inputs shows, on average, an improvement over models trained on \One or \Two.
 While individually \One and \Two are already highly discriminative, the multi-modal setting \Three remains the most accurate forecaster with an average gain of $+1.8 \%$ in PRAUC and $+1.3 \%$ in F1 score for CNN-based models and $+1.1 \%$ in PRAUC and $+1.7 \%$ in F1 score for the ViT.
 We further discuss the role of satellite image time series and environmental predictors in Section \ref{sec:predictors}.
-On the original Test set, the better performance of all models (compared to the Val set) can be explained by fire patterns likely being more easily distinguishable due to the extreme fire season, a behavior also observed in the FWI baseline.
+On the Test set, the better performance seen in both the F1 score and PRAUC of all models set can be explained by fire patterns likely being more easily distinguishable due to the extreme fire season and by the relative increase in fire prevalence (comparatively to the Val set), a behavior also observed in the FWI baseline.
 Nonetheless, our best performing CNN model relying on \Three still outperforms the FWI baseline, on the Test set by $+13.9 \%$ (PRAUC) and by $+10 \%$ (F1 score).
-The drop in performance of all models on the Test Hard set demonstrates the impact of the sampling strategy and the necessity of such an evaluation set to provide a lower bound of performance, as the models were not trained on such adversarial negative samples.
+Further analysis of the model's performance threshold analysis across the Val, Test, and Test Hard sets is shown in \ref{sec:app-test}.
+The drop in performance of all models on the Test Hard set demonstrates the impact of the sampling strategy and the necessity of such an evaluation set.
+Test Hard can be used to assess models' lower bound performance and their ability to model the hidden phenomena behind ignition.
+In \ref{sec:proxy}, we show that simply extending the set of low- and mid-resolution predictors with ignition proxies only provides marginal performance gains in setup \Three, where we do not specifically train on hard samples.
 When it comes to the comparison between ResNet-50 and ViT-S trained on \Three, the former shows to perform best in terms of F1 score across all sets.
 However, differences remain small, and both architectures seem valid solutions for wildfire forecasting.
+Moreover, both ResNet-50 and ViT-S trained on \Three outperform all the deep learning based baselines trained on \One and \Two.